01-edu/public/go/tests/rc/README.md

 ### Arguments:

-- Flags can be passed at any point (in the begginig, middle or end) of the argument list
+- Flags can be passed at any point (in the beginning, middle or end) of the argument list

 - The remaining arguments represent the allowed functions
   - Allowed imports and functions from a package